-Code Division Multiple Access (CDMA) has been chosen in various modern communication systems [1], [2], [3] as multiple access technique.
-In this paper, the uplink of a multicarrier CDMA (MC-CDMA) system [4], [5] is considered using OFDM (Orthogonal Frequency Division Multiplex) to combat the frequency selectivity of the mobile radio channel.
+Code Division Multiple Access (CDMA) has been chosen in various modern communication systems [1], [2], [3], [4] as multiple access technique.
+In this paper, the uplink of a multi-carrier CDMA (MC-CDMA) system [5], [6] is considered using OFDM (Orthogonal Frequency Division Multiplex) to combat the frequency selectivity of the mobile radio channel.
 Therefore, each subcarrier is affected by flat fading and a one tap equalizer suffices for eliminating channel distortion.

-In contrast to a synchronous downlink transmission where orthogonal spreading sequences suppress multi-user interference (MUI) efficiently, this orthogonality would be destroyed in an asynchronous uplink transmission.
+In contrast to a synchronous downlink transmission where orthogonal spreading sequences suppress multi-user interference (MUI) efficiently, this orthogonality would be destroyed in the asynchronous uplink.
 Therefore, pseudonoise (PN) sequences are used and multi-user interference is the limiting factor concerning system capacity.

 In order to achieve high spectral efficiencies, the interference has to be attacked by multi-user detection (MUD) techniques.
-In the last years, plenty of work has been spent on multi-user detection [6], [7], [8], [9], [10], [11].
-Capacity bounds have been analytically derived for different MUD techniques indicating the maximum system load that should be reachable in theory [8], [12], [13].
-Furthermore, a lot of simulations have been carried out for single carrier systems operating in frequency non-selective and even frequency selective environments.
-In the latter case, MUD algorithms incorporate channel equalizer [14] resulting in high computational costs.
+In the last years, plenty of work has been spent on multi-user detection [7], [8], [9], [10], [11], [12].
+Capacity bounds have been analytically derived for different MUD techniques indicating the maximum system load that should be reachable in theory [9], [13], [14].
+Furthermore, a lot of simulations have been carried out for single carrier systems operating in frequency nonselective and even frequency selective environments.
+In the latter case MUD algorithms incorporate channel equalizer [15] resulting in high computational costs.

 The aim of this paper is to analyze the performance of linear and nonlinear MUD exploiting the characteristics of coded OFDM-CDMA systems.
 One specific characteristic of OFDM-CDMA is the one-tap-equalization due to flat fading on each subcarrier.
-This enables the application of MUD algorithms developed for frequency non-selective channels saving valuable implementation costs when compared to frequency selective fading and single carrier systems.
+This enables us to apply conventional MUD algorithms developed for frequency nonselective channels saving valuable implementation costs when compared to frequency selective fading and single carrier systems.
 Specifically, the combination of linear MUD and nonlinear parallel interference cancellation is investigated.

-The paper is structured as follows: Section 2 describes the OFDM-CDMA system with FEC coding and single-user detection (SUD).
+The paper is structured as follows: Section 2 describes the OFDM-CDMA system with FEC coding and singleuser detection (SUD).
 Next, section 3 presents the considered MUD techniques, their application in an OFDM-CDMA environment and discusses the obtained simulation results.
 Finally, section 4 gives some conclusions.